photoskiff/assessments-template/README.md

+# Implementation Notes
+When working on the solution I had several goals:
+- I went for a minimalitic UI design that stays within the requirements and at the same time has some practical value.
+Also I wanted this small program to be very easy to use.
+- For this reason I added 2 ways of switching filtered fields - using a selector control and also doing it from the command line by continuously pressing the '/' or '\' characters
+- I added filtering on currency as I saw a very good reason for users to find out groups of countries that use the same currcency
+- from the design perspective I tried to follow SOLID design principlesa and more functional approach
+- I also covered most of the functionality with unit tests using testing library that makes it easier to use behavioral driven testing
+- I didn't used any third party libraries and used basic css for styling to get a bare-bone minimalistic application.
+Another reason is restrictions in the requirements for using therd party packages
+- I tried not to overengineer the application as it would have lost its simplicity.
+However I used general good design principles such as DI to easily inject a server function, without using jest mocks, also made design for filtering easily extendable.
+For sorting I used a quick solution

 # Assessment Documentation

 The main goal of this assessment is to create a React Application using TypeScript in order to show a list of countries, and then showing for each country the data associated to it.